bdubyapee/akrios-frontend/readme.md

 ### Requirements

-The AkriosMUD Front End has several requirements which are not part of the standard library.
+The Akrios-II Front End has several requirements which are not part of the standard library.
 You will need to install those dependencies prior to running this package.
 Your exact Python setup will determine the correct procedure to install them.
 The below is a generic example.

 ```
 pip3 install -r requirements.txt